vadikko2/python-cqrs/README.md

 After processing the command/request, if there are any Notification/ECST events, the EventEmitter is invoked to produce the events via the message broker.

+> [!WARNING]
+> It is important to note that producing events using the events property parameter does not guarantee message delivery to the broker.
+> In the event of broker unavailability or an exception occurring during message formation or sending, the message may be lost.
+> This issue can potentially be addressed by configuring retry attempts for sending messages to the broker, but we recommend using the [Transaction Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern,
+> which is implemented in the current version of the python-cqrs package for this purpose.

 ### Mediator